LostRuins/lite.koboldai.net/README.md

 - Concedo

 Changelog of KoboldAI Lite 28 Mar 2023:
-- Added pseudo-streaming for Kobold-based APIs, allowing a request to be divided into multiple smaller requests for faster responses.
+- Added token pseudo-streaming for Kobold-based APIs, allowing a request to be divided into multiple smaller requests for faster responses.
 - Clickable image summries, select an image to view prompt used to generate.
 Also allows deleting old images from this UI.
 - Improved edit mode text merging, now remembers the newest chunk even if it's a sentence fragment.
 - Proper support for localhost mode, disabling all horde models when local flag is set.